E-detectors: a nonparametric framework for sequential change detection: Exponential baseline e-detectors and their mixtures

-\cref{alg::mixture_SR} provides the details of our methodology for computing mixtures of e-SR procedures.
-The inputs to the algorithm are the upper and lower bounds $\Delta_U$ and $\Delta_L$ on $ \Delta^*$ and the maximal number of baselines processes $K_{\max}$.
-Mixture of e-CUSUM procedures can be executed similarly by replacing the update in \cref{line::SR_update_general} with the updating rule
+\cref{alg::mixture_SR} describes our methodology for computing mixtures of e-SR procedures in detail.
+The inputs to the algorithm are the upper and lower bounds $\Delta_U$ and $\Delta_L$ on $ \Delta^\op$ and the maximal number of baselines processes $K_{\max}$.
+Mixture of e-CUSUM procedures can be executed similarly by replacing \cref{line::SR_update_general} by

 Also, for the mixture of e-CUSUM procedures, we can replace the threshold $1/\alpha$ with a smaller value $c_\alpha$ if we have enough information about the pre-change distribution.
-For both e-SR and e-CUSUM procedures, at each time $n$, updates of mixtures of e-detectors have $O(K_\alpha)$ time and space complexities, which do not depend on $n$.
+For both e-SR and e-CUSUM, at each time $n$, updates of mixtures of e-detectors have $O(K_\alpha)$ time and space complexities, which do not depend on $n$.

 \cref{alg::mixture_SR} relies critically on the function \texttt{computeBaseline} in \cref{line::computeBaseline.line}, which returns a set of parameters and weights to compute a mixture of e-detectors along with a threshold value $g_\alpha > 0$ that will appear in the upper bound on worst average delays given in \cref{thm::upper_bound_well_sep_general} that will be explained below.
-The details of the function \texttt{computeBaseline} are fairly technical and are given in \cref{alg::compute_base} in \cref{appen::proofs_for_mixture_simple_exponential}.
+The details of \texttt{computeBaseline} are fairly technical and are given in \cref{alg::compute_base} in \cref{appen::proofs_for_mixture_simple_exponential}.

-In the main result of this section, we provide bounds on ARL and worst average delays for the mixtures of e-CP procedures obtained with \cref{alg::mixture_SR} that is a function of the parameter $\lambda^*$ and the threshold value $g_\alpha$.
+In the main result of this section, we provide bounds on ARL and worst average delays for the mixtures of e-CP procedures obtained with \cref{alg::mixture_SR} that is a function of the parameter $\lambda^\op$ and the threshold value $g_\alpha$.
 The proof can be found in \cref{appen::proofs_for_mixture_simple_exponential}. \begin{theorem} Let $N_\MSR^*$ and $N_\MCS^*$ be the stopping times corresponding to the mixtures of e-SR and e-CUSUM procedures in \cref{alg::mixture_SR} and its variant, respectively.
 Then, both procedures control the ARL by $1/\alpha$.
-If we further assume that the post-change observations $X_{\nu+1}, X_{\nu+2}, \dots$ are i.i.d. samples from a post-change distribution $Q$, then the worst average delays for $N_\MSR^*$ and $N_\MCS^*$ can be upper bounded as
+If we further assume that the post-change observations $X_{\nu+1}, X_{\nu+2}, \dots$ are iid samples from a post-change distribution $Q$, then the worst average delays for $N_\MSR^*$ and $N_\MCS^*$ can be bounded as

 The same bound holds also for $\mathcal{J}_P(N_\MSR^*)$ and $\mathcal{J}_P(N_\MCS^*)$. \end{theorem}